hurter3/LionsTour2021SA/README.md

         - Same background and form styling as register, login and change email pages.

     - **Accounts app.**
+        This app was cloned from the e-commerce mini-project and tailored accordingly.
         - ***Register page (register.html)***
             - A form that captures username, email and password.
             - This tab is only displayed when the user has not logged in.